 SCM 420 CREATING SUSTAINABLE GOODS AND SERVICES (3-0-3)(F/S)(On demand).
 Creation of environmentally sustainable goods and services.
 Tools and concepts covered include life-cycle analysis, environmental purchasing, green logistics, reverse logistics, closed loop supply chains, design for the environment, industrial ecology environmental management systems, sustainable operations and strategy.
 PREREQ: Admission to COBE or Industrial Engineering Minor and junior standing, SCM 345.

 SCM 435 (ITM 435) PROJECT MANAGEMENT (3-0-3)(F,S,SU).
 Fundamental project management concepts and tools are introduced including project planning and scheduling, PERT/CPM, project tracking and control, risk assessment, and resource utilization.
 PREREQ: Admission to COBE and SCM 345.
-PREREQ for Industrial Engineering Minor: MATH 175, SCM 345, and junior standing.
-PREREQ for Games, Interactive Media, and Mobile majors: Admission to program.
+PREREQ for Industrial Engineering Minor: MATH 175, SCM 345, and junior standing and PERM/CHAIR.
+PREREQ for Games, Interactive Media, and Mobile majors and Health Informatics and Information Management emphasis: Admission to program.

 SCM 493 INTERNSHIP (Variable Credit)(F/S).
 Field learning in a production and operations management environment under supervision of both a manager and a professor.
 PREREQ: Admission to COBE, SCM 345.